pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_backup_recover_uninstall.md

 This is the beauty and main advantage of using a S3 backend for your datasources: this system is fully decoupled from your Pydio Cells instance.
 You should be able to directly manage your backup policies via your S3 provider manager interface.

-The configuration of this datasource is stored in the main `cells` folder (see above) and is backuped and restored together with your main system.
+The configuration of this datasource is stored in the main `cells` folder (see above) and is backed up and restored together with your main system.

-Note the Enterprise distribution offers 2 more datasource types (Google Cloud and Azure Blob storage) that are to be backuped the same way.
+Note the Enterprise distribution offers 2 more datasource types (Google Cloud and Azure Blob storage) that are to be backed up the same way.

 ### Backup the database

 In a vanilla single node instance, you configure a database connection at install time, usually the `cells` db.
 In such case, you only need to backup (and restore) this single database.

-To perform a backup, you can use default mysql tool that is usually installed with your DB softaware.
+To perform a backup, you can use default mysql tool that is usually installed with your DB software.
 Typically on Linux:

 ```sh